 Decrease in serum calcium concentrations is a known pharmacological effect of Ethyol.
 At the recommended doses, clinically significant hypocalcemia was reported in 1% of patients in the randomized head and neck cancer study (see WARNINGS).

-Other effects, which have been described during, or following Ethyol infusion are flushing/feeling of warmth, chills/feeling of coldness, malaise, fever, rash, dizziness, somnolence, hiccups and sneezing.
+Other effects, which have been described during or following Ethyol infusion are flushing/feeling of warmth, chills/feeling of coldness, malaise, pyrexia, rash, dizziness, somnolence, hiccups, diarrhea, sneezing, diplopia and blurred vision.
 These effects have not generally precluded the completion of therapy.

 Clinical Trials and Pharmacovigilance Reports

-Allergic reactions characterized by one or more of the following manifestations have been observed during or after Ethyol administration: hypotension, fever, chills/rigors, dyspnea, hypoxia, chest tightness, cutaneous eruptions, pruritus, urticaria and laryngeal edema.
+Hypersensitivity and anaphylactic reactions characterized by one or more of the following manifestations have been observed during or after Ethyol administration: hypotension, pyrexia, chills/rigors, dyspnea, hypoxia, chest discomfort, cutaneous eruptions, pruritus, urticaria and laryngeal edema.
 Cutaneous eruptions have been commonly reported during clinical trials and were generally non-serious.
-Serious, sometimes fatal skin reactions including erythema multiforme, and in rare cases, exfoliative dermatitis, Stevens-Johnson syndrome and toxic epidermal necrolysis have also occurred.
+Serious, sometimes fatal skin reactions including erythema multiforme, and in rare cases exfoliative dermatitis, Stevens-Johnson syndrome and toxic epidermal necrolysis have also occurred.
 The reported incidence of serious skin reactions associated with Ethyol is higher in patients receiving Ethyol as a radioprotectant than in patients receiving Ethyol as a chemoprotectant.
 Rare anaphylactoid reactions and cardiac arrest have also been reported.